1953–54 Cypriot Cup

 The 1953–54 Cypriot Cup was the 17th edition of the Cypriot Cup.
 A total of 18 clubs entered the competition.
-It began on 8 May 1954 with the first preliminary round and concluded on 27 June 1954 with the final which was held at GSP Stadium. Çetinkaya Türk won their 2nd Cypriot Cup trophy after beating Pezoporikos 2–1 in the final.
+It began on 8 May 1954 with the first preliminary round and concluded on 27 June 1954 with the final at GSP Stadium. Çetinkaya Türk won their 2nd Cypriot Cup trophy after beating Pezoporikos 2–1 in the final.

 Format

 In the 1953–54 Cypriot Cup, participated the 9 teams of the Cypriot First Division and the 9 teams of the Cypriot Second Division.